-In the past BEIS (now the Department for Business and Trade (DBT) have provided additional funding for those activities relating to cross-border rogue trading and illegal money-lending, recognising the national resilience that enforcement work in this area provides.
+The Department for Business and Trade (DBT) continue to provide funding for those activities relating to cross-border rogue trading, recognizing the national resilience that enforcement work in this area provides.
 Local Authorities have keenly embraced these agendas through these regional groups.